karran-g/ultrasonic-radar/README.md

 - Maximum detection range is 30cm.
 The HC-SR04 supports up to 400cm, but the sweep speed and serial throughput were tuned for short range.
 - The COM port is hardcoded in `radar.py` and must be manually changed per machine.
-- If no serial data is received, the visualization freezes — there is no timeout or reconnection logic.
+- If no serial data is received, the visualization freezes; there is no timeout or reconnection logic.
-- Measurement accuracy is approximately ±0.2cm at 30cm distance.
+- Measurement accuracy is approximately ±0.2cm at a 30cm distance.
-- IMPORTANT : If Arduino IDE is open at the same time you run the radar.py, you may get a serial error if the board is actively communicating with the Arduino IDE.
+- IMPORTANT: If the Arduino IDE is open at the same time you run the radar.py, you may get a serial error if the board is actively communicating with the Arduino IDE.

 ---